-Match! can perform a semi-quantitative analysis of the sample using the so-called "Reference Intensity Ratio method" (RIR-method) 18 .
+Match! can perform a (semi-)quantitative analysis of the sample using the so-called "Reference Intensity Ratio method" (RIR-method)19.
 This analysis is based on the comparison of the intensity scaling factors of the identified phases with reference to a "virtual" Corundum standard.
 "Virtual" means that Corundum must not be really present in your sample.
-Instead, so-called "I/I_c"-factors for all phases are required, relating the intensity of the highest peak of a phase to the highest peak of Corundum, if both phases were present in a sample with the same amounts.
+Instead, so-called "I/I_c" values for all phases are required, relating the intensity of the highest peak of a phase to the highest peak of Corundum, if both phases were present in a sample with the same amounts.

 In Match!, the semi-quantitative analysis is performed automatically if at least two entries have been selected as matching.
 The quantity (weight %) of each selected phase/entry is displayed in the "Quant.(%)" column of the match list and of course also in the report.
+In addition, you can display a pie-chart graphics of the result, by running the menu command "View / Composition".

+What you can do if I/Ic values are missing

-However, the analysis can only be carried out if all entries which have been selected as matching contain I/I_c factors19.
-As an exception, you can activate an option on the "General" tab of the "Options" dialog to let Match! use an I/I_c factor of 1.0 which might be helpful in some "emergency" situations.
-Normally, if only one of the selected entries does not contain an I/I_c factor, the values for the remaining selected entries will not be displayed either.
+The RIR analysis can only be carried out if all matching entries contain I/Ic values20.
+If only one of the selected entries does not contain an I/Ic value, the values for the remaining selected entries cannot be calculated as well.